C3S4R780/synthwave-vscode/README.md

 If you do decide use the glow effect, you do so at your own risk.
 Bring your Sunglasses.
 Here be (laser)dragons.

 ### To enable the glow
 As of v0.1.0, external extensions are no longer needed to active the glow.

+If you have been using Synthwave prior to v0.1.0, you will likely have used the Custom CSS and JS extension to enable the glow.
+Before enabling Neon Dreams, you will need to disable the prior method.
+You can do this by pressing `Ctrl + Shift + P` or `Shift + ⌘ + P` and choose "__Disable Custom CSS and JS__"

-Open your command palette with `Ctrl + Shift + P` or `Shift + ⌘ + P` and choose "__Enable Neon Dreams__".
+To activate the glow, open your command palette with `Ctrl + Shift + P` or `Shift + ⌘ + P` and choose "__Enable Neon Dreams__".
 It will prompt you to restart, and when you do the lights should be on :)

 #### To customise the glow brightness
 In your `settings.json` add the key:
 ```
 "synthwave84.brightness": "0.45"
 ```
-The value should be a _float value_ from 0 to 1, where 00 is fully transparent.
+The value should be a _float value_ from 0 to 1, where 0.0 is fully transparent.
 The default brightness is 0.45.
 To avoid eye strain, avoid using higher brightness values for extended periods of time.

+Note: Changing the brightness currently only affects the opacity of the glow, the text will remain white (that may change in future updates).
+If you want to disable the glow effect but retain the chrome updates, see below.

 #### To enable editor chrome updates, but disable glow
 In your `settings.json` add the key: